robertbenson/printf/README.md

 #### index

-specify explicitly index which placeholder to use for argument:
+specify explicitly, using an index, which argument to use with placeholder:
 ```
 System.out.printf("%3$d  %4$d  %2$d  %1$d\n", 1,  2,  3,  4);     //3,4,2,1
 System.out.printf("%4$d  %3$d  %1$d  %2$d\n", 1,  2,  3,  4);     //4,3,1,2